What Is New in Denodo 7.0 Update 20190903¶

-In this update, Virtual DataPort and the administration tool - not Scheduler - have changed the way they store the Kerberos debug information in order to facilitate gathering this information.
-Now, this information is stored in the same file as other logging information (“vdp.log” and “vdp-admin.log”).
-The benefits are that you do not need to launch the applications differently to obtain this information and each Kerberos message has a timestamp.
+In this update, Virtual DataPort and its administration tool, have changed the way they store the Kerberos debug information.
+This information is not printed in the console anymore, instead it is stored in the same file as other logging information (i.e. in the “vdp.log” and “vdp-admin.log” files).
+This facilitates gathering this information because you do not need to launch the applications differently and each Kerberos message has a timestamp.

 This change affects any log messages that with previous updates, Virtual DataPort printed in the standard output.
 For example, if you add the system property

--Djavax.net.debug=allto Virtual DataPort, the output will now be stored in the log file of the component where you added this property (e.g. for Virtual DataPort, in “vdp.log”) and you need to change the “log4j2.xml” file in the same way you do to enable the Kerberos debug mode.
+-Djavax.net.debug=allto Virtual DataPort, the output will also be stored in the log file of the component where you added this property.

 See more details about these roles in the section Administration of the Data Catalog Guide.